alemart/encantar-js/docs/getting-started/index.md

 ## Why use encantar.js?

 * **Device-agnostic**: no need of AR-capable devices. encantar.js runs in all modern web browsers.
-It's AR built from scratch.
+It's AR built from scratch with computer vision.
 * **Fast and powerful**: encantar.js is GPU-accelerated.
 It uses WebGL2 and WebAssembly for turbocharged performance.
 * **No need to download apps**: encantar.js is a WebAR engine.
 Users can access the AR experiences immediately.
 * **Easy to get started**: encantar.js can be used with a `<script>` tag in your page.
 A static HTML page is enough to get started.